To read part #1, click here

 “So says Mister Ultimate Fighting Champion,” Jamilah said.

 “I'm going to let you go,” Jamilah told Stone.
-“But I want you to know that you're hurting people.
-If I hadn't gotten my bike back, it would have been a disaster.
-You can do better.
+“But I want you to know that if I hadn't gotten my bike back, it would have been a disaster for me.
 You seem like a decent guy.
-Do something good with your life.”
+Do some good with your life.”

 “Okay,” Stone said noncommittally.